RealTimeChris/DiscordCoreAPI/Documentation/Doxygen/Documentation-Examples/Interaction-Stuff/Creating an Interaction Response.md

 Creating an Interaction Response {#creatinganinteractionresponse}
 ============
-- Execute the, `DiscordCoreAPI::InputEvents::respondToInputEventAsync()` function, while passing in a data structure of type `DiscordCoreAPI::RespondToInputEventData` with a type set to either `DiscordCoreAPI::InputEventResponseType::Deferred_Response`, `DiscordCoreAPI::InputEventResponseType::Interaction_Response`, or `DiscordCoreAPI::InputEventResponseType::Ephemeral_Interaction_Response`, with a return value of type `auto` or `std::unique_ptr<DiscordCoreAPI::InputEventData>`.
+- Execute the, `DiscordCoreAPI::InputEvents::respondToInputEventAsync()` function, while passing in a data structure of type `DiscordCoreAPI::RespondToInputEventData` with a type set to either `DiscordCoreAPI::InputEventResponseType::Deferred_Response`, `DiscordCoreAPI::InputEventResponseType::Interaction_Response`, or `DiscordCoreAPI::InputEventResponseType::Ephemeral_Interaction_Response`, with a return value of type `auto` or `UniquePtr<DiscordCoreAPI::InputEventData>`.
 ```cpp
 /// Test.hpp-Header for the "test" command.
 /// https://github.com/RealTimeChris/DiscordCoreAPI